Pawel-Tomasz-Nowak/Pawel-Tomasz-Nowak/README.md

 ### 👋 Hi there, I'm [Pawel Nowak]!

-I'm really delighted to have you here 😀
+I'm glad to have you here 😀

 I'm a **data science enthusiast** passionate about turning mathematical ideas and statistical theory into practical solutions.
 Whether it’s designing algorithms from scratch or building end-to-end predictive pipelines, I thrive on exploring the intersection of mathematics, programming, and real-world data.

 ### 🔍 What Drives Me: